Angry Farmers Stage Germany-wide Tractor Blockades - UrduPoint

 Workers in sectors across Germany, from metallurgy and transport to education, have turned to industrial action in recent weeks.

-Wage negotiations have taken a bitter turn as Europe's biggest economy struggles with weak growth.
+Wage negotiations have taken a bitter turn as Europe's biggest economy struggles with weak growth and households contend with sharply increased prices.

+Rail workers will be next to walk out on Wednesday, launching a three-day strike as unions seek a pay rise to compensate for months of painfully high inflation.

-"We are exercising our basic right to inform society and the political class that Germany needs a competitive agricultural sector," German Farmers Association President Joachim Rukwied told Stern magazine.
+"We are exercising our basic right to inform society and the political class that Germany needs a competitive agricultural sector," German Farmers Association (DBV) president Joachim Rukwied told Stern magazine.

 "That's the only way to ensure the supply of high-quality, homegrown food."